HibberdLab/transrate/_src/index.md

 2. by mapping reads to the contigs and inspecting the alignments
 3. by aligning the contigs against proteins from a related species and inspecting the alignments

-You can read about these in detail on the [transcriptome assembly metrics](metrics.html) page.
+You can read about these analyses in detail on the [transcriptome assembly metrics](metrics.html) page.

 ## Installation